Ninitharam/Wine-Quality-Prediction/README.md

 - To predict wine quality (low/high) using the k-Nearest Neighbors (kNN) classification algorithm.
 - To incorporate Natural Language Processing (NLP) to analyze textual descriptions of wines, enhancing the predictive model's understanding.
 - To demonstrate the effectiveness of integrating multiple data modalities (numerical and text) for improved prediction outcomes.

+## Project Structure

+- data/: Contains the wine quality dataset and any additional textual data used for NLP.
+- notebooks/: Jupyter Notebooks with detailed code and analysis steps.
+- models/: Saved models and scripts for training and evaluation.
+- results/: Output files, including visualizations and evaluation metrics.
+- README.md: This file, providing an overview of the project.

 ## Getting Started